waldur/waldur-docs/docs/integrator-guide/ansible-module.md

         description: "Manage OpenStack Security Groups and their rules in Waldur."

         # The core prefix for inferring standard API operation IDs.
-        # By providing this, the generator automatically enables:
+        # The generator automatically enables:
         #  - `check`: via `openstack_security_groups_list`
-        #  - `delete`: via `openstack_security_groups_destroy`
+        #  - `destroy`: via `openstack_security_groups_destroy`
         base_operation_id: "openstack_security_groups"

-        # The 'operations' block is now only for EXCEPTIONS and detailed configuration.
+        # The 'operations' block is now for EXCEPTIONS and detailed configuration.
-        # Since 'check' and 'delete' follow the convention, they are omitted here.
         operations:

-            # Defines special, non-standard update actions that call dedicated
-            # POST endpoints.
-These are idempotent and schema-aware.
+          # Override the 'create' operation because it's a NESTED action under a
+          # tenant and doesn't follow the standard '[base_id]_create' pattern.
+          create:
+            id: "openstack_tenants_create_security_group"
+            # This block maps the placeholder in the API URL path
+            # (`/api/openstack-tenants/{uuid}/...`) to an Ansible parameter (`tenant`).
+            path_params:
+              uuid: "tenant"

+          # Explicitly define the update operation to infer updatable fields from.
+          update:
+            id: "openstack_security_groups_partial_update"
+            # Define a special, idempotent action for managing rules.
             actions:
-              # 'set_rules' is the logical name for our action.
               set_rules:
-                # The specific operationId to call when this action is triggered.
+                # The specific operationId to call for this action.
                 operation: "openstack_security_groups_set_rules"
-                # The name of the Ansible parameter that triggers this action and
+                # The Ansible parameter that triggers this action.
+The runner only
-                # provides its data.
-The runner will only call the operation if
-                # the user provides the 'rules' parameter AND its value differs
+                # calls the operation if the user provides 'rules' AND its value
-                # from the resource's current state.
+                # differs from the resource's current state.
                 param: "rules"

-          # Override the 'create' operation.
-          # This is necessary because creating a security group is a NESTED action
-          # under a tenant, so it doesn't follow the standard '[base_id]_create' pattern.
-          create:
-            id: "openstack_tenants_create_security_group"

-            # This block is crucial for nested endpoints.
-It maps the placeholder
-            # in the API URL path (`/api/openstack-tenants/{uuid}/...`) to the
-            # name of an Ansible parameter (`tenant`).
-            path_params:
-              uuid: "tenant"
+        # Define how the module should wait for asynchronous actions to complete.
         wait_config:
-          ok_states: ["OK"] # The state(s) that mean success
+          ok_states: ["OK"]        # State(s) that mean success.
-          erred_states: ["ERRED"] # The state(s) that mean failure
+          erred_states: ["ERRED"]  # State(s) that mean failure.
-          state_field: "state" # The key in the resource dict that holds the state
+          state_field: "state"     # Key in the resource dict that holds the state.

-        # This block defines how to resolve dependencies.
+        # Define how to resolve dependencies.
         resolvers:
-          # We need a resolver for 'tenant' because it's used in `path_params` for
+          # A resolver for 'tenant' is required by `path_params` for the 'create'
-          # the 'create' operation.
-This tells the generator how to convert the
+          # operation.
+This tells the generator how to convert a user-friendly
-          # user-friendly tenant name or UUID into the internal API URL/UUID
-          # needed for the API call.
+          # tenant name into the internal UUID needed for the API call.
-          tenant: "openstack_tenants" # Shorthand for the tenants resolver
+          tenant: "openstack_tenants" # Shorthand for the tenants resolver.
     ```

 ---

 ### 3. The `order` Plugin

--   **Purpose:** The most powerful and specialized plugin, designed for resources managed through Waldur's **asynchronous marketplace order workflow**.
-This is the correct plugin for nearly all major cloud resources like VMs, volumes, databases, etc.
+-   **Purpose:** The most powerful plugin, designed for resources managed through Waldur's **asynchronous marketplace order workflow**.
+This is for nearly all major cloud resources like VMs, volumes, databases, etc.

-**Attribute Inference**: To simplify configuration, you can specify an offering_type.
-The generator will then look for a corresponding schema in the OpenAPI specification (e.g., Marketplace.Volume becomes MarketplaceVolumeCreateOrderAttributes) and automatically generate all the necessary attribute_params.
-Any manually defined attribute_params will override the inferred ones, allowing for customization.

-**Termination Attributes**: You can define a set of optional parameters that will be passed as attributes in the termination order.
-This is useful for resources that require extra options during deletion, such as forcing destruction or deleting associated sub-resources.
-This is configured under the `operations.delete` key.
-You can use the `maps_to` field to define a different name for the attribute in the API payload.
+-   **Key Features:**
+    -   **Attribute Inference**: Specify an `offering_type` to have the generator automatically create all necessary Ansible parameters from the API schema, drastically reducing boilerplate.
+    -   **Termination Attributes**: Define optional parameters for deletion (e.g., `force_destroy`) by configuring the `operations.delete` block.
+    -   **Hybrid Updates**: Intelligently handles both simple `PATCH` updates and complex, asynchronous `POST` actions on existing resources.

--   **Workflow:** This plugin encapsulates a complex, multi-step process:
+-   **Workflow:**
     -   **`state: present`**:
-        1. Checks for the existence of the *final resource* (e.g., the volume) using `existence_check_op`.
+        1. Checks if the resource exists.
-        2. If it **does not exist**, it creates a marketplace order via `marketplace_orders_create` and, if `wait: true`, polls for completion.
+        2. If not, it creates a marketplace order and polls for completion.
-        2. If it **does exist**, it checks for changes.
-It supports two kinds of updates:
-            -   **Synchronous Updates:** For simple fields inferred from update request schema, it sends a direct `PATCH` request.
-            -   **Asynchronous Actions:** For complex operations defined in `update_actions`, it sends a `POST` request.
-If this request returns a `202 Accepted` status, the module recognizes it as an asynchronous task.
-If `wait: true` is set, the module will then poll the *resource's status* (not the order) until it reaches a stable state (e.g., "OK" or "Erred"), which can be configured via `wait_config`.
+        3. If it exists, it performs direct synchronous (`PATCH`) or asynchronous (`POST` with polling) updates as needed.
-    -   **`state: absent`**:
+    -   **`state: absent`**: Finds the resource and calls the `marketplace_resources_terminate` endpoint.
-        1. Finds the existing resource.
-        2. Calls the standard `marketplace_resources_terminate` endpoint, passing any configured termination attributes.

--   **Return Values:**
-    -   `resource`: A dictionary representing the final state of the resource after a successful operation.
-    -   `commands`: A list of dictionaries detailing the HTTP requests that were made.
-    -   `changed`: A boolean indicating if any changes were made.

 -   **Configuration Example (`generator_config.yaml`):**
+    This example creates a marketplace `volume` module.

     ```yaml
     modules: